Psychology Convocation

 CONVOCATION PROGRAM:

-• Undergraduate and Graduate Students who complete degree requirements by the end of Spring 2024 semester (check with an advisor to ensure you are on the graduation list and on track for graduation)
+• Undergraduate and Graduate Students MUST complete ALL degree requirements by the end of Spring 2025 semester.
+Students should meet with an advisor to ensure you are on track for graduation and included in the potential graduate lists

 Advisor Information:

-To participate in our department convocation, please sign up at http://graduation.unm.edu by the posted deadline.
+To participate in our department convocation, please sign up at graduation.unm.edu by the posted deadline May 12, 2025 by 5:00 p.m.

 • Graduates with special needs should request appropriate accommodations when signing up to participate.

-• Graduate Students must submit acknowledgements to be read at the ceremony by April 26, 2024
+• Graduate Students must submit acknowledgements to be read at the ceremony by the end of April 2025.

 PARKING